Bouncing on a trampoline doesn’t just provide hours of entertainment for children. They also can provide effective trampoline exercise for adults.

 Uppercuts: Imagine someone is holding pads at eye level, and they're facing the ground; each punch you throw is coming up to hit it...
 This type of punch comes from below.

-Remember to keep your stomach tight and feet grounded.
+Remember to keep your stomach tight and your feet grounded.

 (30 seconds of bouncing)